patchlevel/event-sourcing/docs/subscription.md

     }
 }
 ```
-Mostly you want process the events from now,
+Mostly you want to process the events from now,
-because you don't want to email users who already have an account since a long time.
+because you don't want to email users who already have an account for a long time.

 For this reason, it is also possible to use the `Processor` attribute.
 It extends the `Subscriber` attribute with a default group and run mode.